mhanratty/marketplaceux-usercollections/spec.md

 **Acceptance criteria for the add to collection modal**
 * The collections should be listed with "The App Wishlist" always on top by default.
 Other collections should be listed in reverse chronological order from newest to oldest.
+* All collections should include the number of apps currently in the collection.
 * If the user only has one collection (the app wishlist) that collection should be selected.
 * If the user has more than one collection than no collections should be selected by default.
 * If no collection is selected the "Ok" button should be deactivated.